Rainbow (TV series): Characters

-The "adult" version
+The Christmas tape

 In 1979, the cast and crew of Rainbow made a special exclusive sketch for the Thames TV staff Christmas tape, sometimes referred to as the "Twangers" episode.
-This sketch featured plenty of deliberate sexual innuendo (beginning with Zippy peeling a banana, saying 'One skin, two skin, three skin...' before being interrupted by George), and was never shown at the time (as it was never intended to be screened to the general public.)
+This sketch featured some deliberate sexual innuendo and was never shown at the time, as it was never intended to be screened to the general public.
 The cast later sang "The Plucking Song".